-Evidence from Social Services - If social services have assessed you in the last two years as being at risk of domestic violence by your ex-partner then this can be used as evidence.
-You will need a copy of the assessment showing both your name and your ex-partners name as the abuser.
+Evidence from Social Services - If social services have assessed you in the last two years as being at risk of domestic abuse by your ex-partner, then this can be used as evidence.
+You will need a copy of the assessment showing both your name and your ex-partner's name as the abuser.

-Evidence of referral to domestic violence support services from a health professional - if you have been referred by your GP or other health professional to a domestic violence specialist support service and you have the referral document or a letter from the domestic violence support services or health professional that referred you confirming that you were referred.
+Evidence of referral to domestic abuse support services from a health professional - if you have been referred by your GP or other health professional to a domestic abuse specialist support service, and you have the referral document or a letter from the domestic violence support services or health professional that referred you confirming that you were referred.

 Evidence of staying in a refuge or not being able to access refuge accommodation due to insufficient accommodation:

-Binding over Order for a domestic violence offence - If your ex-partner has been given a bind over in relation to an alleged domestic violence offence against you in the UK.
+Binding over Order for a domestic abuse offence - If your ex-partner has been given a bind over in relation to an alleged domestic abuse offence against you in the UK.

-Finding of fact hearing - If there has been a finding of fact in a UK court of domestic violence against you by your ex-partner then you would need to provide the Court Order that recorded the finding of fact.
+Finding of fact hearing - If there has been a finding of fact in a UK court of domestic abuse against you by your ex-partner, then you would need to provide the Court Order that recorded the finding of fact.

-In addition to having to demonstrate that you are a victim of domestic violence or are at risk of suffering from domestic violence, Legal Aid is means and merits tested.
+In addition to having to demonstrate that you are a victim of domestic abuse or are at risk of suffering from domestic abuse, Legal Aid is means and merits tested.

 This relates to your financial situation.
 You have to prove that you are unable to fund the cost of your legal fees yourself.